Clan Amir 03-10

 And Meara softly says, “Seventeen, eighteen.”

-Meara nods, and goes back to playing with the children.
+Meara slowly nods before she goes back to playing with the children.
 She really likes children, and would like to work with children when she finishes school.

 The Board Meeting